Can a Retaliatory Response to Verbal Abuse Make You Abusive?

-Why Retaliation Against Domestic Abuse Does Not Stop It
+Why an Abusive Response to Verbal Abuse Does Not Stop It

 The abuser sees your retaliation against the abuse as an attack against him- or herself.
 Retaliating escalates the event for the abuser.
 The abuser isn't about to let you win.